 The Digital Consumer: Expectations are higher than ever - Can your brand keep up?

-Appnovation’s research measured American consumers’ digital readiness and consumer expectations of the brands they interact with, uncovering four overarching consumer expectations across all verticals:
+Appnovation’s research measured Canadian consumers’ digital readiness and consumer expectations of the brands they interact with, uncovering four overarching consumer expectations across all verticals:

-- American consumers expect and prefer to do more brand interactions online in the future.
+- Canadian consumers expect and prefer to do more brand interactions online in the future.

-60% of American consumers say online experiences will become more important than in-person ones, and over 65% of Americans prefer to have more of their brand experiences online.
+56% of Canadians prefer to do more online interactions increasingly in the near future - including in industries like automotive and grocery where interactions have traditionally been in-person.

 - There’s an expectation that the in-person consumer experience gets more digital, too.

-While many consumers are still concerned about safety, they’re looking for hybrid in-person and digital experiences, with more than half (54%) of American consumers comfortable with touchless technologies (devices with sensor or gesture recognition, tap and go payments), especially in places like hospitals, airports and hotels.
+While many consumers are still concerned about safety, they’re looking for hybrid in-person and digital experiences, with more than 60% of Canadian consumers comfortable with touchless technologies (devices with sensor or gesture recognition, tap and go payments), especially in places like hospitals, airports and hotels.

 - Millennials have the highest expectations for a seamless digital experience.